MartonaAlvarez/TE-Geoplaninae/README.md

 The scripts have been created to be run on revbayes and consider three different types of datasets.
 One is only for morphological data, applying the mk model; the second is for the molecular matrices, with a partitioned analysis applying the GTR+G model of evolution; and the third is for a Total Evidence analysis with morphological and molecular data.
 For the molecular data the GTR+G model and for the morphological matrix the mk model have been applied.

-This results are published in: https://www.sciencedirect.com/science/article/pii/S1055790323000507?via%3Dihub
+These results are published in: https://www.sciencedirect.com/science/article/pii/S1055790323000507?via%3Dihub